inaos/inac/doc/manual.md

 #### Module identifier
 Clearly identify the source (compilation unit) of error.
-For instance `INA_MOD_STRING` identify the string compilation unit.
+For instance `INA_MOD_STRING` identifies the string compilation unit.
 Developers can define their own identifiers.

 ### Push and peek instead of throw and catch